HTTP-RPC/Kilo/README.md

 Request security is provided by the the underlying URL session.
 See the `NSURLSession` documentation for more information.

 ### Examples
-The following code snippet demonstrates how `NMWebRPCService` can be used to invoke the methods of the hypothetical math service.
-It creates an instance of the `NMWebRPCService` class using a default URL session backed by a delegate queue supporting ten concurrent operations.
+The following code snippet demonstrates how `WSWebRPCService` can be used to invoke the methods of the hypothetical math service.
+It creates an instance of the `WSWebRPCService` class using a default URL session backed by a delegate queue supporting ten concurrent operations.
 The code then invokes the `add()` method of the service, passing a value of 2 for "a" and 4 for "b" and producing a result of 6.
 Finally, it executes the `addValues()` method, passing the values 1, 2, 3, and 4 as arguments and producing a result of 10:

     // Configure session
     configuration = NSURLSessionConfiguration.defaultSessionConfiguration()